madbomb122/Win10Script/README.md

 **A:** Yes.

 **Q:** Did you test the script? <br />
-**A:** Yes, but nothing is 100% bug free
+**A:** Yes, but nothing is 100% bug free.

 **Q**: I've run the script and it did *BLAH*, how can I undo it? <br />
-**A:** Yes, Most things can easyly be undone..
+**A:** Yes, Most things can easily be undone..
 Just go in the script and run it again with the deisred change.

 **Q:** The script messed up my computer. <br />
 **A:** The script is as is, any problems is not my fault.